Balanced Energy Network at London South Bank University

 Balanced Energy Networks are designed to provide a more cost effective, flexible, and scalable alternative to conventional district heating networks.

 Balanced Energy Networks transfer warmth via piping circuits between buildings at near ground temperature and extract it via heat pumps in each building: the internet of heat.
+The source for heat is the London Chalk Aquifer which maintains a steady temperature of 14°C all year round.

 This radical innovation allows the integration of diverse energy systems through the recovery of low grade waste heat, delivery of simultaneous heating and cooling, links to heat storage in boreholes and thermal storage tanks and provides lower installation costs by making use of existing infrastructure, none of which are possible with conventional high temperature heat networks.